spotxmobile/spotx-mopub-ios/README.md

 ## What the Plugin Does

-The plugin allows the SpotX SDK and the MoPub SDK to communitate with each other seamlessly.
-To Use this new plugin, SpotX publishers will need to integrate the SpotX SDK and the MoPub SDK into their App.
+The plugin allows the SpotX SDK and the MoPub SDK to communicate with each other seamlessly.
+To use this new plugin, SpotX publishers will need to integrate the SpotX SDK and the MoPub SDK into their App.

 ## How to Install the Plugin